The 10 things United is doing to avoid another dust-up, drag-out passenger fiasco

 United acknowledged four failures that day.

-First, it shouldn't have called law enforcement when a security of safety issue didn't exist.
+First, it shouldn't have called law enforcement when a security or safety issue didn't exist.

 Second, it failed when rebooking the crew on an already packed and boarded flight.